National Museum Belgrade – Serbian Medieval Art

 ORTHODOX FRESCO PAINTING

 The Orthodox fresco painting represents the peak of the Serbian medieval art.
-Its birth coincided with the creation and development of the Serbian medieval state but, unlike the Serbian state, it didn’t cease to exist during Ottoman occupation.
+Its birth coincided with creation and development of the Serbian medieval state but, unlike the Serbian state, it didn’t cease to exist during Ottoman occupation.

 The oldest Serbian portrait is representation of Mihailo, the ruler of Dioclea.
 Records from 1077 mention the Holy See addressing him as king, indicating that he had been crowned some time before.

 The portrait dates from around 1080 and it’s in the Church of the Archangel Michael in Ston, in present day Croatia.
-The church is a small building with a jagged facade, typical of the Pre-Romanesques period, to which it belongs.
+The church is a small building with a jagged façade, typical of the Pre-Romanesque period, to which it belongs.
 The building interior was once completely covered with frescoes done in the new Romanesque style.
 Mihailo holds a model of his foundation, with his face in bright and expressive colours.

 National Museum Belgrade